 The BG Take

-In a world where automation and algorithms The Empathy Effect is a refreshing read that champions human-centricity.
+In a world of automation and algorithms The Empathy Effect is a refreshing read that champions human-centricity.
 What separates us from machines is our ability to feel, and the seven practical E.M.P.A.T.H.Y. tips are designed to help us make the most of our competitive advantage.
 Through empathy training, we can become better at perceiving, understanding, predicting, and helping others.

 For qualitative researchers, The Empathy Effect is especially valuable since it underlines the importance of the cornerstone of our trade, the face-to-face interview (IDI).
 Empathy flows between people who are in close proximity through non-verbal communication.
 Sure, there are scale and cost advantages to using remote and online research techniques, but the downside is that you strip empathy out from research.
 By using the E.M.P.A.T.H.Y. protocol in face-to-face interviews or small groups, qualitative researchers can boost their natural empathic capacity to feel, and then illustrate, what it really feels like to be a consumer.
 In doing so, The Empathy Effect lays the foundations for a new generation of future-proof ‘empathy research’ in qualitative practice.